Ninja-Squad/ninja-squad.github.com/_posts/2016-01-08-new-angular-2-chapter-for-new-year.md

 <br>

-We're hungry to have you read the full book that required so many hours of work.
+We can't wait to show you the full book that required so many hours of work!
 Stay tuned!

 <br>